Each of our locations is 100% dedicated to either Nursing or Allied Health education.

 According to the United States Bureau of Labor Statistics (BLS), massage therapists held approximately 159,800 jobs in 2018.
 Employment is expected to grow faster than average, with the BLS estimating an increase of 35,400 jobs (22% growth) by 2028.

 Are you ready to take your first step to your future as a massage therapist?
-Fill out a request for information form to connect with the Admissions team at Arizona College and learn more about our massage therapy certificate program!
+Fill out a request for information form to connect with the Admissions team at Arizona College of Allied Health and learn more about our massage therapy certificate program!